-Special Acceptance - Non-degree seeking students and concurrently enrolled high school students are granted special acceptance.
+Special Acceptance - Non-degree seeking students special acceptance.
 Students admitted under this classification must apply for regular acceptance if they desire to enter a degree program.

 Admission to Oklahoma Wesleyan University is guided by the best available predictors of academic success of an applicant.
 Admission is based on the careful review of all credentials presented by applicants.
 Due to the unique design of the non-traditional programs, students who are enrolled in a traditional program at Oklahoma Wesleyan University are not eligible for admission to Adult and Graduate Studies programs.
 In compliance with Title VI of the Civil Rights Act of 1964 and Title IX of the Education Amendment of 1972, Oklahoma Wesleyan University does not discriminate on the basis of race, color, national origin, or sex in any of its policies, practices, or procedures.